Metrika-Inc/agent/README.md

 The Metrika Agent can be installed either as a systemd service or as a Docker container.

 ### Systemd
-To run the agent as a systemd service you can download and run the [Installation Script](install.sh) using this one-liner:
+To install and run the agent as a systemd service you can download and run the [Installation Script](install.sh) using this one-liner:
 ```bash
 MA_PLATFORM={platform_endpoint} MA_BLOCKCHAIN={blockchain} MA_API_KEY={api_key} bash -c "$(curl -L https://raw.githubusercontent.com/Metrika-Inc/agent/main/install.sh)"
 ```